Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 which is a collection of aphorisms, wise, but sometimes

 strange and mysterious sayings.
-The central idea of philosophy
+Central idea of philosophy

-Lao Tzu was the idea of the Tao.
+Lao Tzu was the idea of Tao.
 The word "dao" in Chinese

-literally means the way; but in this philosophical system it
+literally means path; but in this philosophical system it

 received a much broader metaphysical, religious

 method, principle.
-The very concept of "dao" can be interpreted and
+The very concept of "Tao" can be interpreted

 materialistically: Tao is nature, the objective world.

-The philosophy of Lao Tzu is also permeated with a peculiar dialectic.
+The philosophy of Lao Tzu is also permeated with a kind of dialectic.

-"From being and non-being everything came; from the impossible and
+"From being and non-being everything came into being; from the impossible and

 possible - execution; from long and short - form.

-curved - straight.
+crooked - straight.
 From deep - smooth.
-From the old
+From the old -

 new."
 "What shrinks expands; what

-recovering."
-However, Lao Tzu understood it not as a struggle
+is being restored."
+However, Lao Tzu did not understand it as a struggle

 opposites, but as their reconciliation.
 And from here they made

-practical conclusions: "when a person comes to non-doing, then
+practical conclusions: “when a person reaches the point of not doing, then

 there is nothing that has not been done"; "Who loves the people and

-the main idea of philosophy, or ethics, Lao Tzu is visible: this
+the basic idea of philosophy, or ethics, of Lao Tzu is visible: this

 the principle of non-doing, inaction, quietism.
 Every aspiration